run-ai/docs/docs/Researcher/cli-reference/runai-submit.md

 > Example:

 > `runai submit --name jup1 --jupyter -g 0.5 --service-type=ingress` will start an interactive session named jup1 and use an ingress load balancer to connect to it.
 The output of the command is an access token for the notebook.
-Run `runai list workloads` to find the URL for the notebook.
+Run `runai list jobs` to find the URL for the notebook.

 #### --job-name-prefix string
 > The prefix to use to automatically generate a Job name with an incremental index.
 When a Job name is omitted Run:ai will generate a Job name.
 The optional `--job-name-prefix flag` creates Job names with the provided prefix